 Article 6

-a) The Conferences of the Commission are conducted by the Chairman.
-The representative of the country in which the Conference takes place shall be its Vice- Chairman.
-At the conclusion of the Conference, he shall become Chairman and remain in office until the end of the next Conference.
+a) The Conferences of the Commission are conducted by the Chair.
+The representative of the country in which the Conference takes place shall be its Vice- Chair.
+At the conclusion of the Conference, he or she shall become Chair and remain in office until the end of the next Conference.

-b) In the interval between two Conferences, the Chairman shall provide the Secretariat for the Commission regarding all questions to be dealt with by correspondence.
+b) In the interval between two Conferences, the Chair shall provide the Secretariat for the Commission regarding all questions to be dealt with by correspondence.

-c) Proposals to be included in the Agenda of a Conference must be sent to the Chairman at least four months before the date fixed for the opening of the Conference.
-The Chairman shall prepare the provisional Agenda and forward it to the participants at least one month before the opening of the Conference.
-The first item shall be the Chairman's report on the activities of the Commission since the last Conference.
+c) Proposals to be included in the Agenda of a Conference must be sent to the Chair at least four months before the date fixed for the opening of the Conference.
+The Chair shall prepare the provisional Agenda and forward it to the participants at least two month before the opening of the Conference.
+The Member States must send reports and submissions for the agenda items minimum five weeks in advance to the Chairman.
+Reports and submissions should be published at the IHO-website four weeks in advance of the meeting.
+Submissions that are submitted later than the time limits above, can be considered for adoption in the agenda by the Conference, but may be given a lower priority.
+If time does not allow such late submitted agenda items to be presented, they may be postponed to the following Conference of the following year or be handled by correspondence.
+The first item shall be the Chair's report on the activities of the Commission since the last Conference.

-d) The Vice-Chairman shall be responsible for the organization of the Conference.
+d) The Vice-Chair shall be responsible for the organization of the Conference.

 Article 7

-If the Chairman, or the Vice-Chairman, is unable to officiate, he shall be replaced by hissuccessor or his deputy in his office.
+If the Chair, or the Vice-Chair, is unable to officiate, he or she shall be replaced by his or her successor or deputy in his or her office.

 Article 8

-a) At the end of the Conference, the Chairman shall read the text of the decisions taken during the Conference, to be adopted by the Members and Associate Members.
+a) At the end of the Conference, the Chair shall read the text of the decisions taken during the Conference, to be adopted by the Members and Associate Members.
 Decisions can only be made by unanimous agreement.

-b) The Chairman shall despatch within one month of the close of the Conference two copies of the Summary Report of the discussions and decisions taken at the Conference for approval to each of the Members and Associate Members.
+b) The Chair shall despatch within one month of the close of the Conference two copies of the Summary Report of the discussions and decisions taken at the Conference for approval to each of the Members and Associate Members.
 They shall declare their approval within one month upon receipt.
 Any objections shall be settled by correspondence.

-c) All decisions become operative after the Chairman of the Conference's written information that the report has been approved.
+c) All decisions become operative after the Chair of the Conference's written information that the report has been approved.

 Article 9